International sanctions against North Korea: United States

+In July 2024, the U.S. sanctioned individuals and entities in China for their alleged involvement in the procurement of items for North Korea's ballistic missile and space programs.

 Evasion of sanctions

-According to the United Nations Panel of Experts in April 2019, North Korea had developed a number of techniques and a complex web of organizations to enable it to evade the sanctions.
+In 2017, a report by the United Nations Panel of Experts stated that North Korea was covertly trading in arms and minerals despite sanctions against this.
+In April 2019, the Panel reported that North Korea had developed a number of techniques and a complex web of organizations to enable it to evade the sanctions.
 The techniques included falsification of documents and covert ship-to-ship transfers of cargo at sea.

 In May 2019, the United States announced it had seized a North Korean cargo vessel for carrying a coal shipment in defiance of sanctions.
 The Justice Department said the 17,061-tonne Wise Honest is one of the North's largest cargo ships and she was first detained by Indonesia in April 2018 but she was now in the possession of the United States.

-In 2017 and 2018, then U.S. President Donald Trump accused China and Russia of violating sanctions against North Korea.
+In 2017 and 2018, U.S. President Donald Trump accused China and Russia of violating sanctions against North Korea.

 On February 11, 2022, Taiwanese shipping company Cheng Chiun Shipping Agency Co Ltd (CCSA) is reported to have covertly assisted North Korea in providing oil to evade sanctions.
+In March 2024, the UN Panel of Experts reported that North Korea had smuggled up to 1.5 million barrels of oil the previous year.

+In March 2024, Russia vetoed the renewal of the Panel of Experts' mandate.
+According to Linda Thomas-Greenfield, US Ambassador to the UN, she suggested that other alternatives are being looked into to continue monitoring sanctions, including monitoring through the General Assembly, the creation of an independent monitoring institute and regular multilateral meetings on sanctions enforcement.

+In March 2025, cheap North Korean apples were found to be sold in Russian supermarkets via the North Korean state business Korea Hwanggumsan Trading Corporation.